Tusk (2014 film)

-Tusk is a 2014 American independent body horror comedy film written and directed by Kevin Smith, based on a story from his SModcast podcast.
-The film stars Michael Parks, Johnny Depp, Justin Long, Haley Joel Osment, and Genesis Rodriguez.
+Tusk is a 2014 American independent black comedy body horror film written and directed by Kevin Smith, based on a story from his SModcast podcast.
+The film stars Michael Parks, Justin Long, Haley Joel Osment and Genesis Rodriguez.
 The film is the first in Smith's planned True North trilogy, followed by Yoga Hosers (2016).

 The film deals with an arrogant podcaster (Long) who travels to Canada for an interview, and in the process meets an eccentric retired sailor (Parks) with dark plans related to his obsession with a walrus named Mr. Tusk.

-Tusk had its world premiere at the Toronto International Film Festival, before it was released on September 19, 2014, by A24 and it received mixed reviews, with praise given to its atmosphere and production values but criticism for its inconsistent tone.
+Tusk had its world premiere at the 2014 Toronto International Film Festival, before it was released by A24 on September 19, 2014, and it received mixed reviews, with praise given to its atmosphere and production values but criticism for its inconsistent tone.
 The film was Smith's first major wide release since Cop Out (2010).
 However, some sources note that the divide amongst viewers and critics lends to a sort of cult status among some circles online.

 Plot

-Best friends Wallace Bryton and Teddy Craft host a podcast called The Not-See Party in which they interview eccentric people.
+Arrogant best friends Wallace Bryton and Teddy Craft host a podcast called The Not-See Party where they interview eccentric people.
 Wallace flies to Canada to interview the Kill Bill Kid, who has become an internet sensation due to a viral video of him accidentally severing his leg with a katana.
+The video's popularity was thanks to Wallace's and Teddy's coverage.
+Wallace's girlfriend Ally stays behind.

-Wallace's girlfriend, Ally, stays behind.
-Upon arriving in Manitoba, he learns that the Kill Bill Kid has committed suicide.
-Determined to not waste his trip, Wallace tries to find another person to interview.
-He finds a flyer from someone offering a room in his home for free and the guarantee of hearing interesting stories.
+Upon arriving in Manitoba, Wallace learns that the interviewee has died by suicide.
+Determined not to waste his trip, he tries to find another person to interview.
+He finds a flyer offering a free room and the guarantee of interesting stories.
 Intrigued, he arrives at the mansion of Howard Howe, a retired seaman in a wheelchair.

-Howard tells the story of how a walrus, whom he named "Mr. Tusk", rescued him after a shipwreck.
-Wallace passes out from the secobarbital laced in the tea Howard made for him.
+Howard tells the story of how a walrus, whom he named "Mr. Tusk," rescued him after a shipwreck.
+Wallace passes out from the secobarbital-laced tea Howard made for him.
 The next morning, Wallace wakes up to find himself strapped into a wheelchair and his left leg amputated.
-Howard reveals that he can still walk and lays out his plans to fit Wallace into a perfectly constructed walrus costume in an attempt to re-create Mr. Tusk.
-Ally and Teddy, who are having an affair, each ignore their phones when Wallace calls them for help.
-After leaving voicemails for them, Wallace is knocked unconscious by Howard.
+Howard tells Wallace that a brown recluse spider bit his leg, and the amputation was necessary to save his life.
+Howard then reveals that he can still walk and lays out his plans to fit Wallace into a perfectly constructed walrus costume in an attempt to re-create Mr. Tusk while carving Wallace's tibia bones into tusk-like shapes.
+Ally and Teddy, who are having an affair, ignore their phones when Wallace calls for help.
+After leaving voicemails, Wallace is knocked unconscious by Howard, advising him to stick to "becoming a walrus."